Bunker Fuel (Marine Gas Oil) Explained – An Easy Guide

 Red diesel for marine use

-According to the Royal Yachting Association (RYA), recreational boaters can purchase red diesel, however, they must pay the full rate of tax as they would for regular diesel fuel.
+According to the UK Government, recreational boaters can purchase red diesel for travelling within UK waters, however, they must pay the full rate of tax as they would for regular diesel fuel.
+Outside the UK’s waters, it will be subject to any prohibitions and restrictions that apply in the waters of the country it’s used in.
 Boaters will also need to declare to their supplier if they intend to use the fuel to propel a pleasure craft.
 They must also declare to HMRC the percentage of fuel will be used for propulsion with the below wording:

 “I declare that [ ] % of the fuel purchased will be used for propelling a private pleasure craft.